ibm-cloud-architecture/refarch-kc-container-ms/docs/index.md

 * As a kafka streams consumer of orderCreated event published in the Kafka `orders` topic: the code will look at the pickup location and searchdx in the container inventory the containers close to this location.
 * As a kafka streams agent consuming container events from the `containers` topic and managing a stateful table to keep container inventory in memory.

-Finally an important element of this project is the integration of Kafka topic as datasource to develop a machine learning model for the container predictive maintenance.
+Finally an important element of this project is the integration of Kafka topic as datasource to develop a machine learning model for the container predictive maintenance scoring.
 See details in [this note](./metrics).

 ## Component view